santiallende/myWebsite/content/psychotherapy/header/index.md

 # Fees and Insurance

 My fee per 45-minute session is $200.
-Please note that I am an out-of-network psychologist but can provide you with a monthly statement to submit to your insurance company for reimbursement.
+I am an out-of-network psychologist but can provide you with a monthly statement to submit to your insurance company for reimbursement.
 You may call your insurance company to inquire about out-of-network coverage.
 The procedure code for a 45-minute individual psychotherapy session is 90834.

 A few questions to ask your insurance company: